JOIN US IN AN INTERVIEW WITH ISABELLE WALLIN FROM GOTHENBURG, SWEDEN!

 Isabelle is a travel blogger who runs the blog ThatSwedishTraveller.
-With roots in Mauritius, Isabelle is the Stockholmer who decided to shift to the next biggest city in Sweden – Gothenburg.
-Even though Isabelle is Swedish she doesn’t enjoy snow or even know how to ski, her blog focuses on city weekends and beach destinations.
+With roots in Mauritius, Isabelle is the Stockholmer who decided to shift to the next biggest city in Sweden – Gothenburg and called it home.

 Gothenburg, the underdog city of Sweden is the second-largest in the country and the fifth-largest in the Nordic countries.
 The city is a mix of university learning, sea-based trades and modern industry.
 It’s known for its Dutch-style canals and leafy boulevards like the Avenyn.
 Going island-hopping Gothenburg’s archipelago for stunning views, swims and catching rays is a must too.

 Gothenburg is the perfect weekend destination, here you’ll find quirky boutiques, a booming nightlife, delicious meals and local beer.
 Gothenburg is commonly known as “Little London”, as it is the biggest port in Sweden.